sveinbjornt/Platypus/Documentation/Documentation.md

 # ./MyApp.app/Contents/MacOS/MyApp -arg1 -arg2
 ```

 In this case, both `-arg1` and `-arg2` will be passed on as arguments to your script.
-This feature makes it possible to create protocol handlers for Firefox and other programs that directly invoke macOS application binaries.
+This feature makes it possible to create protocol handlers for Firefox and other programs that invoke macOS application binaries from the shell.

 ### Where is the command line tool installed?